Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

                    `---- responses
 ```

-In the folders for each test run (`results/[testcase]/[virtual-user]/output/[transaction-ID]`), you find an `index.html` containing the _XLT Result Browser_.
-The result browser offers an integrated navigation to browse the complete page output of the transaction and to look at every single request in detail.
+The saved page output is held in a folder that represents a specific execution of a test (`results/[testcase]/[virtual-user]/output/[transaction-ID]`).
+There you will find an `index.html` containing the _XLT Result Browser_.
+The result browser comes with an integrated navigation side bar to facilitate browsing the complete page output of the transaction and looking at every single request in detail.
 The file `last.html` in the output folder `results/[testcase]/[virtual-user]/output` references the result browser for the last executed transaction of this virtual user.

 The result browser navigation will only permit access to the pages of a transaction if they are directly related to actions.
 Therefore, defining actions correctly is very important to make the most effective use of the result browser.
 For details on how to structure test cases and create actions, also see [Basic Concepts](../030-concepts) and [Code Structuring Recommendations](../450-test-suites/#code-structuring-recommendations).